Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 ### Step 7.
 Disable the Mocking plugin and update the Service URL {#post-test}

-When your API mock testing is completed, disable the Mocking plugin and update the Service URL.
+When your API mock testing is completed, disable the Mocking plugin and update the service URL.

 Disable the Mocking plugin either in Kong Manager by clicking **Disable** for the plugin,